 This post may contain affiliate links.
 Please read our disclosure policy.

-What is Shawarma?
+What is Beef Shawarma?

-Shawarma is similar to Greek gyro in its preparation: highly seasoned, marinated thinly sliced beef, chicken or lamb is layered tightly on a vertical spit.
+Shawarma is similar to Greek gyro in its preparation: highly seasoned, marinated thinly sliced beef, chicken, or lamb is layered tightly on a vertical spit.
 The spit turns with a heat panel behind it, cooking the shawarma to juicy perfection.
 The meat is cut with a sharp knife, vertically, and the tender layers fall to a plate or piece of flatbread for a wrap.
-Who’s in?
+Whoโs in?

-Ingredients for delicious Beef Shawarma
+Ingredients for Delicious Beef Shawarma

 Here’s the balance of flavors I love for beef shawarma.
 All of the spices are ground:

-Paprika
+- Paprika

-Cardamom
+- Cardamom

-Cinnamon
+- Cinnamon

-Garlic Powder
+- Garlic Powder

-Allspice
+- Allspice

-Ginger
+- Ginger

-Salt and Pepper
+- Salt and Pepper

 I always add sliced onion to the marinade with the meat, for another layer of flavor.
 The onions are then sauteed along with the meat.

-What is the best cut of beef for Shawarma?
+What is the Best Cut of Beef for Shawarma?

-Shawarma meat is sliced into thin strips, so the meat can already be thin-cut or a thicker steak of an inch or two also works well.
+Beef Shawarma meat is sliced into thin strips, so the meat can already be thin-cut or a thicker steak of an inch or two also works well.

-How to make Beef Shawarma
+How to Make Beef Shawarma

 - Blend the spices, if making your own spice blend, and combine them or a purchased spice blend in a large bowl (to marinate the meat) along with olive oil, lemon juice, and vinegar.

 - Slice the meat and onion.
-Use a sharp knife to cut the meat against the grain into strips that are about 3 inches in length and about ½-inch thick.
-Freeze the meat for about 20 minutes if it’s very soft; this will make slicing easier.
+Use a sharp knife to cut the meat against the grain into strips that are about 3 inches in length and about ยฝ-inch thick.
+Freeze the meat for about 20 minutes if itโs very soft; this will make slicing easier.
 But a sharp knife is really the key; it will cut through the meat with ease.
 Cut a medium yellow or white onion into thin slices.

 - Then add the meat and onion to the marinade, cover, and set aside to soak up the goodness for an hour (room temperature) and up to 3 hours (refrigerated).

 Shawarma also makes an ideal, flavorful protein in a bowl-style meal.
 Layer cooked shawarma with rice or bulgur pilaf and all of those same trimmings used in a wrap and top with a generous drizzle of tahini sauce.
-I like to add chickpeas to my shawarma bowls for an extra hit of texture, flavor and above all: fiber and protein.
+I like to add chickpeas to my shawarma bowls for an extra hit of texture, flavor, and above all: fiber and protein.

 More Shawarma Recipes